Gallicchio-Lab/openmm_sdm_workflow/tutorial/tutorial.md

 bash ./cleanup.sh
 ```

 to clean up the replica directories.
-The script gets deletes the .log and .err files and other unnecessary files, except for the last 3 cycles.
+The script deletes the .log and .err files and other unnecessary files, except for the last 3 cycles.
 The script also concatenates the .out and .dcd files.
 This reduces drastically the number of files and simplifies the inspection of trajectory files.

 ### Free energy analysis